dwebfoundation/grants/README.md

-# This is where grants applications go
+# This is where all grants applications to the Foundation should go

 If you want to receive a grant from the Foundation and your project checks all of these boxes, then please submit an Issue to this repository.